-Vocus Group (ASX:VOC) has announced it will separate its separate its enterprise and wholesale business units.
+Vocus Group (ASX:VOC) has announced it will separate its enterprise and wholesale business units.

 The move will see the telecommunications provider claim four reportable operating segments: enterprise and government, wholesale and international, consumer and New Zealand.

 The changes come as a result of Vocus’ transformation program and are intended to allow sufficient senior executive focus on the opportunities within these segments, the company told shareholders on 15 January.

 Chief executive for enterprise and wholesale, Michael Simmons, will lead the wholesale and international segment.

 Simmons joined the Vocus board via the merger with M2 Group in 2016.
 In January 2017, Vocus announced he would be temporarily heading up the enterprise and wholesale business in Australia until a permanent replacement was found.

 Scott Carter, chief executive for consumer will lead the enterprise and government segment.
 Carter also joined Vocus in February 2016 through the merger of M2 Group in 2016.

 Former general manager sales and marketing at AGL Energy, Sandra de Castro, joins Vocus as chief executive for consumer.
 She has also worked for the National Australia bank.
 According to Vocus, she was instrumental to the customer-driven transformation of NAB, and the rapid digital transformation at AGL.